McCabe Metrics

-Measurement of McCabe Metrics with Testwell CMT++ (Complexity Measures Tool)
+Measurement of McCabe Metrics with Testwell CMT++ and CMTJava (Code Complexity Measures Tools)

 The cyclomatic complexity has been introduced by Thomas McCabe in 1976.
 It measures the number of linearly-independent paths through a program module.